-- Open the Start Menu. - H Minimize all windows and show the desktop.
-Tapping this again restores all the minimized windows. - He Open the Computer window (to show drives C:, D:, E:, etc.). - Ctrl + y Redo the last action. - Esc Cancel the current task. - Ctrl + F1 Show or hide the Ribbon.
+- H d Minimize all windows and show the desktop.
+Tapping this again restores all the minimized windows. - Here Open the Computer window (to show drives C:, D:, E:, etc.). - Ctrl + y Redo the last action.

+Esc Cancel the current task.

+Ctrl + F1 Show or hide the Ribbon.
 When you open a Word, Excel, or PowerPoint file, the top four lines of the window are called the Ribbon.
 If your computer has a small screen you may want to hide this so you can see more of your work.